connectthefuture/mediaphile/README.md

 ## Installation

-To take full advantage of mediaphile you must install pyexiv2 (http://tilloy.net/dev/pyexiv2/download.html).
-Since pyexiv2 isn't pip-friendly either download the exe-file if you're on windows or on ubuntu:

-    sudo apt-get install python-pyexiv2

 Then install mediaphile using one of these methods:

 Alternative a)

     pip install mediaphile

 Alternative b) download source, unpack and do:

     python setup.py install

-The line above will install mediaphile and the only mandatory third-party library Pillow.
+The line above will install mediaphile and the only mandatory third-party libraries Pillow and exifread.
 To enable all available features you must install the optional third-party libraries:

 If you downloaded the complete source code: